MicrosoftDocs/CommunityToolkit/docs/maui/markup/theming.md

 ---
 title: Theming - .NET MAUI Community Toolkit
 author: bijington
-description: C# Markup is a set of fluent helper methods and classes designed to simplify the process of building declarative .NET Multi-platform App UI (.NET MAUI) user interfaces in code. ms.date: 01/13/2023
+description: The C# Markup package provides the ability to define property values that will swap based on the systems current theme. ms.date: 01/13/2023
 ---